The workplace can often trigger feelings of anxiety; and learning how to manage these feelings can be difficult to master, es

 Though stress is often seen as something negative, stress management is actually an incredibly valuable skill – and being able to demonstrate to an employer that you perform well under pressure will be highly impressive.

-By asking this question, employers are looking to see if you understand your own strengths and weaknesses, and that you’re aware of the skills the graduate job will require (i.e. if it’s a role where deadlines are essential, they’ll want validation that you can work well under pressure, manage your time effectively and turn around exceptional work to even the tightest deadlines).
+By asking this interview question, employers are looking to see if you understand your own strengths and weaknesses, and that you’re aware of the skills the graduate job will require (i.e. if it’s a role where deadlines are essential, they’ll want validation that you can work well under pressure, manage your time effectively and turn around exceptional work to even the tightest deadlines).

 In a high-pressure interview, your initial reaction when asked how you handle stressful situations might be “…you mean, like this one?”

 Well… you might be on to something.
-Employers often use this question to gauge how you actually handle a stressful or high-pressure situation - do you remain calm and collected, or do you become flustered and try to side-step the question completely?
+Employers often use this interview question to gauge how you actually handle a stressful or high-pressure situation - do you remain calm and collected, or do you become flustered and try to side-step the question completely?

 Often, the best way for employers to find out how you act under pressure is by assessing your body language and the answer you give – so preparing your response to the question is the best thing you can do.